jeromeetienne/learningthreejs.com-backup/source/_posts/2011-12-17-particles-online-editor-for-sparks-js.markdown

 * live editor produces a result immediatly.
 * It helps design your effect faster
 * very agile design,
 * light on your your foot as brucelee said.
-Link
+Link.
+* we have bookmarkability.
+Link.
+* we do that by storing state in url.
-* state in url make it super easy to share
+* it makes it super easy to share your particles effects with others.
-* bookmarkability
 * name sparkseditor without E
 * ok it makes super long+ugly urls, but
 [url shoterning](http://en.wikipedia.org/wiki/URL_shortening)